 Grow Your Accounting Business Online With WordPress

-This means that your site not only has to look great, your pages have to load fast, and be easy to navigate, but it’s also important to keep in mind that the needs of your website will change in time and many aspects may need to be updated often.
-This requires the implementation of a sound website and content management strategy.
+This means that your site not only has to look professional, your web pages have to be fast-loading, and your site has to be easy to navigate, but even more importantly, your site’s needs may change in time and sections will need to be updated often.
+This requires implementing sound web and content management strategy.

-Another problem that accountants (and most other professions) face with their websites, is that your site has around 30 seconds to give users what they are searching for or they will go elsewhere to find what they need.
+Another difficult challenge that accountants face, as most businesses do for that matter, is that your site has only about thirty seconds to help users find what they need or they will go elsewhere to get their needs met.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”